Guan Chenchen: 2019

-Senior
+Senior gymnastics career

 2020

 In September, Guan made her senior debut at the Chinese Championships representing the Zhejiang provincial team.
 She led the team to win bronze in the team competition and individually qualified for the all-around final in second place behind reigning national champion Liu Tingting with a score of 55.900.
 She also qualified in first place for the balance beam final by a wide margin over reigning Junior World silver medalist Wei Xiaoyuan and reigning World silver medalist Liu.
 Her credited difficulty score of 7.0 was the highest of the 2017-2020 quad to that point.
 During the all-around final, she made multiple mistakes on the uneven bars, balance beam, and floor exercise and ended the competition in sixth place.
 During the balance beam final, she won the gold medal ahead of Wei and Liu with a score of 14.933, and she placed eighth in the floor exercise final.